 This could indicate that Vertical Response has stronger deliverability levels, perhaps because the company adopts protocols like Domain Keys, SenderID, SPF, and DKIM.

 Both Mailchimp and Vertical Response ensure you can integrate your email campaigns with leading eCommerce website builders and other essential tools.
 Mailchimp has a complete “apps and tools” directory, where you can search for integrations among around 290 options.
 You can connect your email campaign to everything from Adobe Photoshop, to Automate.io.

 Vertical Response has an “Integrations” marketplace too.
 Here, you’ll find a handful of pre-built integrations with things like BigCommerce, Salesforce, SurveyMonkey, and more.
-Compared to MailChimp, you only get around 33 apps to choose from.
-Although, it’s worth noting that Vertical Response does accept requests for new integrations.
+You only get around 33 apps to choose from.
+However, it’s worth noting that Vertical Response does accept requests for new integrations.

 Need help with something?

 Mailchimp makes it quick and easy to find the answers to your questions with a comprehensive knowledge base full of guides and tutorials.
 You can also get automated response from the Mailchimp “Help bot” or email the team for support.

 If you need live chat, phone, and other forms of help, you’ll need to spend a little more on a higher-tiered pricing plan.

 Despite being a basic service, Vertical Response offers plenty of support options too.
 There’s a help button on your email builder you can use to find assistance at any time and video tutorials to guide you through different tabs.
 You can also access email support, and there’s an online community to help with answering your questions.